La Ferme Perrine is an agricultural area that extends over several hectares. Founded in 1993, it was established in the Carrère district of Lamentin.

 Despite this, Lamentin is asserting itself as the industrial and commercial lung of Martinique.
 With its airport, its oil refinery, the Société Anonyme de la Raffinerie des Antilles, (the only one in the Antilles and French Guiana) its many industrial zones and business zones which adjoin Fort-de-France (ZI la Lézarde, ZI de la Jambette, ZI Les Mangles Mahogany, ZI les Hauts de Californie, ZI de Places d'Armes, ZAC du Lareinty, ZAC de Manhity), the town remains one of the most active in Martinique.
 Now with its large shopping centers (La Galleria, Place d'Armes), it is the dynamic town par excellence.

-The main districts of the town are Acajou Est, Acajou Sud, Autoroute Césaire, Basse Gondeau, Bel Air, Bélème, Belfort, Belle Isle, Bellevue, Bellonie, Bochette, Bois Quarré, Bois Rouge, Branchet, Briere de l'Isle, Calbassier, Californie, Carrère, Croix Rivail, Daubert, Duchesne 1, Duchesne 2, Floraindre, Fond Bellemare, Fond Citron, Gondeau, Jeanne d'Arc, la Ressource, la Trompeuse, Lareinty, Long Bois, Long Pré, Mahault, Mangot Vulcin, Manzelle, Montéol, Morne Pavillon, Morne Pitault, Palmiste, Petit Bambou, Petit Manoir, Petit Morne, Petit Paradis, Petite Rivière, Place d'Armes, Plaisance, Rives Chancel, Rivière Caleçon, Rivière Roche, Roches Carrées, Sarrault, Savane Dédé, Soudon, Union and Vieux Pont.
+The municipality's main districts are Acajou Est, Acajou Sud, Autoroute Césaire, Basse Gondeau, Bel Air, Bélème, Belfort, Belle Isle, Bellevue, Bellonie, Bochette, Bois Quarré, Bois Rouge, Branchet, Briere de l'Isle, Calbassier, Californie, Carrère, Croix Rivail, Daubert, Duchesne 1, Duchesne 2, Floraindre, Fond Bellemare, Fond Citron, Gondeau, Jeanne d'Arc, la Ressource, la Trompeuse, Lareinty, Long Bois, Long Pré, Mahault, Mangot Vulcin, Manzelle, Montéol, Morne Pavillon, Morne Pitault, Palmiste, Petit Bambou, Petit Manoir, Petit Morne, Petit Paradis, Petite Rivière, Place d'Armes, Plaisance, Rives Chancel, Rivière Caleçon, Rivière Roche, Roches Carrées, Sarrault, Savane Dédé, Soudon, Union and Vieux Pont.